geanpannellini/funds-connector/README.md

  `Which transactions are missing chargeback data?` [Analyses, Answer 3](analyses/answer_3_transac_missing_chargeback.sql)

-> There aren't information about chargeback transactions in `95,90% of them.`
+> There isn't information about chargeback transactions in `95,90% of them.`

 # About the Data Pipeline